María J. Esteban: Recognition

 In 2019 she received the SIAM Prize for Distinguished Service to the Profession, and became a member of the Academia Europaea.
-In 2020, she received the French Academy of Science's Prix Jacques-Louis-Lions.
-In 2021, she receives the Blaise Pascal Medal in Mathematics of the European Academy of Sciences.
+In 2020, she received the French Academy of Sciences' Prix Jacques-Louis-Lions, and in 2021, the Blaise Pascal Medal in Mathematics of the European Academy of Sciences.
+Since 2022 she is a Fellow of the International Science Council.